lowRISC/ibex-demo-system-labs/lab4.md

 ## Complex number custom instructions

-Note: These are toy instructions for demonstration use, a 'real' complex number extension may do things differently, in particular the clamping and truncation behaviour discussed below.
+Note: These instructions are tailored to this lab, and a 'real' complex number extension may do things differently, in particular the clamping and truncation behaviour discussed below.

 Our fixed point implementation of the Mandelbrot set renderer uses 16-bit numbers (12 fractional bits, 4 integer bits with 2s complement representation).
 This means we can pack a complex number into a single 32-bit number.
-The imaginary part will be placed in the lower bits 15:0 and the real part in upper bits 31:16.
+The imaginary part will be placed in the lower bits (indexed `[15:0]` and the real part in upper bits (`[31:16]`).
 So how about some custom instructions that implement complex number operations on the packed 32 bit representation?

 We are going to want three new instructions:

-* complex multiply
+* complex multiplication
-* complex add
+* complex addition
 * complex absolute value (squared)

 These will fit into the same instruction type used by the the ALU operations (add, sub, xor etc).
-All three have one destination register, multiply and add have two source registers where absolute value only has one.
+All three have one destination register, multiplication and addition have two source registers whereas absolute value only has one.

 ### RISC-V instruction encoding